-When the holiday season approaches, most gardeners put away their tools and sit back by the fire.
-Visions of freshly picked vegetables and bountiful flowers are replaced by of flickering flames and good books.
+When the holiday season approaches, many put away their tools and sit back by the fire.
+Visions of freshly picked vegetables and bountiful flowers are replaced by flickering flames, staying cozy inside from the cold air, and good books.
 There are scarcely thoughts of chilly outdoors where annual seeds and perennial roots lie dormant.
-They patiently wait for spring and will be in great shape to rejuvenate as long as you’ve winterized your garden.
+They patiently wait for spring... and your garden will be in great shape to rejuvenate as long as you’ve winterized your garden.

-Preparing your garden for winter isn’t something you do in one day.
+Preparing your garden for cold weather isn’t something you do in one day.
 Rather, the steps you take to winterize your garden are a process.
 Certain plants need special care.
-Some are hardier than others.
-They withstand heavy snow and a long cold season with minimal attention.
+Some are hardier than others: they withstand heavy snow and a long cold season with minimal attention.
 Other plants are delicate, needing to be tucking in before light dims and winter nights set in.

 Planning for Winter

 They say if you fail to plan, you plan to fail.
 That’s certainly applicable when it comes to gardening.
 Your best winter planning tool is a checklist.
 A detailed list ensures you don’t miss any task that really matters.